 University of Alberta

-Alyssa is an undergraduate student completing an Honours Psychology program at the University of Alberta.
-Her research interests lie in emotional regulation in adolescents and children.
+Alyssa is an undergraduate student currently completing an Honours in Psychology at the University of Alberta.
+Her research interests lie in behavioural regulation and play in children.
 As a PAA undergraduate representative, Alyssa hopes to bring awareness to psychology communities that undergraduate students can connect with and to foster relationships with these students.
 In her free time, Alyssa tries to be healthy by going on daily walks but mostly ends up watching Netflix with her cats.

 University of Calgary